dea-ll/GeGraphs/README.md

          plot_gene()  plot_region()  SV/gene exploration
 ```

-GeGraphs is therefore designed as a **visualization and exploration layer following structural variant detection**.
+GeGraphs is designed as a **visualization and exploration layer following structural variant detection**.

 ---